 “We may not always be able to control what we are, but we can control what we do.” – Akiroq Brost

 Drug rehab treatment is essential for lifelong sobriety, but it is only the first step in recovery.
 It’s vital to maintain the effectiveness of your treatment long-term.
 To do so, you’ll want to ensure that you have the proper defenses against relapses.
 This includes avoiding potential triggers that could create an urge to abuse substances again.
-TMS therapy for addiction is one such addiction and mental health treatment that can help reduce these urges.
+TMS therapy for professionals is one such addiction and mental health treatment that can help reduce these urges.

 TMS therapy is a tool we can use to address substance abuse and other mental health issues.
 Addiction changes the chemical make-up of the brain, changing how the brain sends and receives neurotransmitters.
 TMS therapy can help to reverse those changes.
-To learn whether our TMS therapy program can support your recovery, please contact BoardPrep Recovery Center® today at 866.796.4720.
+To learn whether our therapy program can support your recovery, please contact BoardPrep Recovery Center® today at 866.796.4720.

 About TMS Therapy for Addiction